-In this section we derive a new algorithm, soft-constraint semi-supervised affinity propagation, that incorporates pairwise constraints into the AP framework.
-As in AP, data points are related by a pre-determined similarity measure such as the negative euclidean distance.
-The instance-level constraints, pairs of points that are similar or dissimilar, are assumed to be known whether from partial labels or known relationships between pairs of points.
-The derivation of SCSSAP follows the AP message-passing framework on a factor graph [2], where pairwise constraints are incorporated into the AP framework by introducing factor nodes for each must-link and cannot-link constraint.
+In this section we derive a new algorithm, softconstraint semi-supervised affinity propagation (SC-SSAP), that incorporates pairwise constraints into the AP framework by introducing factor nodes for each must-link and cannot-link constraint.
 A penalty is incurred when a constraint is violated, with potentially different penalties imposed on must-link and cannot-link constraints.
 Since clusterings that violate constraints are not prohibited, the penalty can express a confidence in the constraints.
-In the binary AP framework, variable node $c{ij} = 1$ if the jth data instance is the exemplar for the ith one and 0 otherwise, and factor nodes enforce the constraints.
+In the binary AP framework, variable node $c{ij} = 1$ if the $j^{th}$ data instance is the exemplar for the $i^{th}$ one and 0 otherwise, and factor nodes enforce these constraints.

-Fig. 1 illustrates an example of the connections between variable nodes and factor nodes in a segment of the factor graph.
+Figure 1 illustrates an example of the connections between variable nodes and factor nodes in a segment of the factor graph.
 In this example, the pair of points (i, k) is in the cannot-link constraint set C and the pair (i, m) is in the must-link constraint set M.